 You can use a larger pump and add valves if you want to run things like a FE loader.
 However, the plumbing can get complicated.
 Also, the hydraulic system on these tractors cannot handle more than about 2 GPM.
 If your accessories need more than 2 GPM you will probably need to add, valving and another line to divert the extra flow directly back to the sump.
 Again, this can get complicated.
 You need to work with someone who really understands hydraulic systems in general as well as the system on these old tractors.

 The live hydraulics pump on my 52 is tucked under the hood above the generator.
-I also added a strainer with a gauge so I can see when it is time to change the strainer cartridge.
+I added a strainer with a gauge so I could see when it was time to change the strainer cartridge.
 Adding filtration to the system seemed like a good thing.
 Unfortunately, adding any filtration caused problems with cavitation when the fluid is cold.
 I eventually gave up and removed all filtration from my live hydraulics systems.